-Gray matter of the temporal and motor cortices was thinner still in the obese diabetic group than in the group comprising healthy-weight diabetics.
+Gray matter of the temporal and motor cortices was thinner still in the group who had diabetes and obesity than in the group comprising healthy-weight diabetics.
 The temporal lobe, in particular, was found to be vulnerable in people with a combination of obesity and type 2 diabetes.

 Wasting of the temporal lobe has previously been shown to be an early indicator of Alzheimer’s disease.
 The region-specific changes that the researchers observed in the study may partly explain the mechanism linking obesity, type 2 diabetes, and the development of dementia.